 Even when you forget about the general unlimited 5G data allowances, customers can still find ways to make use of their plans.

 For mobile users, Vodafone offers a variety of options, including unlimited texts and minutes.
 The majority of its long-term mobile contracts include unlimited texts and minutes.
 However, the cost of these contracts may be higher upfront than the monthly fee.

 Budget mobile operators also offer cheaper SIM deals.
 However, these deals may not include the same benefits as Vodafone contracts.
 If you are looking for the best value and the lowest monthly fees ONLY, look for a SIM deal from a budget mobile operator - you won't be able to get the cheapest deal with Vodafone, as they include lots of bundles.

-Despite Virgin Media's late arrival, that MVNO network is a good option for those looking to save money.
+Despite Virgin Media's late arrival to the network scene, that MVNO network is a good option for those looking to save money.
 Its data rollover options and free messaging options will appeal to many users.
 Unlike Vodafone, Virgin Media has no data cap, so you can use your data without eating up your allowance.
 This feature is great for social media and text messaging without worry of eating into your allowance.

 5G roaming abroad with Vodafone:

 When it comes to UK mobile networks, Vodafone is one of the most popular and has excellent coverage.
 This mobile network also boasts decent roaming options and good entertainment extras.
 Although customer service isn't always great, the network is still reliable.
 You can choose between SIM-only deals and mobile contracts, and they all come with a range of extras, including unlimited calls and texts.
 However, there are some cons to using Vodafone as your primary network.